heblushabus/M52-Hidden-Mods/README.md

 Credit goes to the original creator UltraHQ [Github](https://github.com/UltraHQ) and Sloobot [Github](https://github.com/Sloobot) for porting to the A52.
 This is a continuation on Sloobot's work.

-Please note there are seperate modules for both the A52 5G and A52 4G.
-Make sure you use the correct one in the releases.

 ### Installation:
 1. Download the module from the releases
 2. Open the magisk app and go to modules
 3. Click the "Install from storage" button and select the .zip you just downloaded

-> Note: It should only be used on the Galaxy A52 (SM-A526B) running the corresponding android security patch version as written in the releases.
-Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in magisk.
+> Note: It should only be used on the Galaxy A52 (SM-A526B) running the corresponding Android security patch version as written in the releases.
+Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in Magisk.

 ### Troubleshooting:
 - If camera app crashes (or other issues like error on 64MP mode) please clear camera app data.